KristianOellegaard/django-hvad/docs/public/queryset.rst

     This filters out all instances that are not translated in the given language, and makes translatable fields available on the query results.

+    The special value ``'all'`` disables language filtering.
+This means that objects will be returned once per language in which they match the query, with the appropriate translation loaded.

+    .. note:: support for :ref:`select_related() <select_related-public>` in combination
+              with ``language('all')`` is experimental.
+Please check the generated queries and open an issue if you have any problem.
+Feedback is appreciated as well.

 fallbacks
 ---------